CDCgov/trusted-intermediary/ig/input/pagecontent/internals.md

 ### Overview

-The ReportStream Intermediary is microservice behind the larger ReportStream system.
+The ReportStream Intermediary is a microservice behind the larger ReportStream system.
 This page documents some of the internals behind the microservice.

 ### GitHub